Qatar Airways says A350 delivery on schedule; plans order in Dubai

 On Tuesday, Qatar Airways joined oneworld, an alliance which includes British Airways, as the Gulf carrier looks to expand its global reach through partnerships.

-Its rival, Abu Dhabi's Etihad Airways, has forged several codeshare agreements with Skyteam member Air France (AIRF.PA), while Emirates has agreed to co-operate with Australia's Qantas.
+Its rival, Abu Dhabi's Etihad Airways, has forged several codeshare agreements with Skyteam member Air France, while Emirates has agreed to co-operate with Australia's Qantas.

 MORE ORDERS